ORDER YOUR BIRTH CERTIFICATE ONLINE

 In an envelope, include your signed application, along with the copy of a valid photo ID.
 Be sure to include your money order or check.
 Mail all these three requirements to the vital records office.

-Please note that as of October 1st, 2021, U.S. citizens and residents must have a REAL ID-compliant driving license or ID card to enter federal facilities and board commercial aircrafts.
+Please note that As of May 7, 2025, U.S. citizens and residents must have a REAL ID-compliant driving license or ID card to enter federal facilities and board commercial aircrafts.
 Requirements to obtain a REAL ID may include proof of identity, such as a certified copy of the birth certificate.

-Remember that what differentiates this type of birth certificate copy is the official state registrar’s raised, embossed, impressed or multicolored Seal of Illinois, the registrar’s signature, and the date the certificate was filed with the registrar’s office.
+Remember that to be used as ID this must featurethe raised, embossed, impressed or multicolored Seal of Illinois, the registrar’s signature, and the date the certificate was filed with the registrar’s office.

 Once your application package is completed you will need to mail it to: